Avascular necrosis: Society and culture

 Cases of avascular necrosis have been identified in a few high-profile athletes.
 It abruptly ended the career of American football running-back Bo Jackson in 1991.
-Doctors discovered Jackson to have lost all of the cartilage supporting his hip while he was undergoing tests following a hip-injury he had on the field during a 1991 NFL Playoff game.
+Doctors discovered Jackson to have lost all of the cartilage supporting his hip while he was undergoing tests following a hip injury he had on the field during an 1991 NFL Playoff game.
 Avascular necrosis of the hip was also identified in a routine medical check-up on quarterback Brett Favre following his trade to the Green Bay Packers in 1992.
 However, Favre would go on to have a long career at the Packers.

 Another high-profile athlete was American road racing cyclist Floyd Landis, winner of the 2006 Tour de France, the title being subsequently stripped from his record by cycling's governing bodies after his blood samples tested positive for banned substances.
-During that tour, Landis was allowed cortisone shots to help manage his ailment, despite cortisone also being a banned substance in professional cycling at the time.
+During that tour, Landis was allowed cortisone shots to help manage his ailment despite cortisone also being a banned substance in professional cycling at the time.

-Rafael Nadal successfully continued his tennis career after having surgery for Mueller-Weiss syndrome (osteonecrosis of the navicular.)
+Rafael Nadal successfully continued his tennis career after having surgery for Mueller–Weiss syndrome (osteonecrosis of the navicular bone in the foot).
+YouTuber Steve Wallis has revealed that he has the condition in his hip.